Is Traya a Scam or a Science-Backed Brand?

 “You don’t treat baldness with feel-good ingredients.
 That’s malpractice.”

-Your shampoo, your onion oil, your neem serum they may support scalp health.
-But they won’t save miniaturized follicles from irreversible death.
+Your shampoo, onion oil, or neem serum?
+They may support scalp health.
+But not regrowth.

 “Minoxidil is your chicken in chicken biryani.
 Everything else is garnish.”